Staff in Our Class:

 We will be continuing to develop the children’s arithmetic skills.
 This will support the children in answering addition, subtraction, division and multiplication skills.
-Examples of these methods are available to see on the Maths area of our Curriculum pages.
+Examples of these methods are available on the Maths area of our Curriculum pages.
 We will also be looking at:

 The children will continue to be tested weekly on the 2, 5 and 10 times tables.
-When the children are confident with these we will move onto 3 and 4 times tables.
+When the children are confident with these, we will move onto 3 and 4 times tables.

 They will also further develop their understanding of place value and the number system.
 We will look at writing numbers as words, estimating numbers on a number line and answer problems using the hundreds, tens and units of a number.